 - High School Coursework - Multnomah recommends that freshman applicants have a cumulative unweighted high school grade point average (GPA) of 3.0 or better.
 Applicants with a GPA below 3.0 are given full consideration, however.
 It is recommended that freshman applicants have completed 14 college preparatory units, with no individual course grades below C- in the 14 recommended courses.
-The core college preparatory
+The core college preparatory recommendations are: English - 4 years, Mathematics - 3

-- recommendations are: English 4 years, Mathematics 3 years, Science 2 years, Social Studies 3 years, Other College Preparatory Courses 2 years - Home School students must submit a transcript showing that they have completed a college preparatory curriculum.
+- years, Science 2 years, Social Studies 3 years, Other College Preparatory Courses - 2 years - Home School students must submit a transcript showing that they have completed a college preparatory curriculum.
 This transcript can be prepared and submitted by a parent but must be presented in an organized, legible manner so that it can be understood and interpreted by the Admission Committee.
 There is no standard, required format for this. - Applicants who have not graduated from high school and who are applying on the basis of GED scores must submit test results showing a minimum battery average score of 570 (57 on GED exams administered prior to 2002) with a minimum score of 400 on each GED subtest (40 on subtests administered prior to 2002).
-Applicants whose GED scores fall below these standards may qualify for admission on the basis of a combination of GED and SAT Reasoning Test or ACT results. - Standardized Tests - SAT Reasoning Test (formerly SAT I) or ACT results must be submitted.
-Results are reviewed in conjunction with academic transcripts.
-It is recommended that applicants provide scores that are at the 50th percentile or higher. - Freshman applicants over the age of 21 are not required to submit SAT or ACT results but if scores are received, they will be included in the review of the application file.
+Applicants whose GED scores fall below these standards may qualify for admission on the basis of a combination of GED and SAT Reasoning Test or ACT results. - Standardized Tests - Freshman applicants who have graduated or will graduate from a home school are required to submit official ACT or SAT results.
+It is recommended that applicants provide scores that are at the 50th percentile or higher.
+Home schooled applicants over the age of 21 are not required to submit test results. - Other freshman applicants are not required to submit SAT or ACT results but if scores are received, they will be included in the review of the application file.
+In some cases, test results may be helpful in establishing scholarship or athletic eligibility.